jayo-exe/JayoOBSPlugin/README.md

 Once the plugin has been authorized, it'll be able to retrieve status information from OBS as well as control certain actions through VNyan Parameters and Triggers.
 A sample node graph is included which provides various examples!

 ### Controlling OBS
-When the plugin is connected, the plugin will set some "Status Parameters" related to some critial statuses within OBS.
-It'll also watch for your node graphs to set specially-named "Control Parameters" to make targeted actions within OBS.
+When the plugin is connected, the plugin will set some "Status Parameters" related to some critical statuses within OBS.
+When certain events happen within OBS, the plugin will emit Outbound Triggers that you can respond to in your node graphs.
+You can call certain Inbound Triggers in your node graphs to control OBS and make things happen.

 #### Inbound Triggers